Stephen-Seo/LudumDare36_AncientTechnology/README.md

 # Compiling

+You will need to load all submodules with a single `git submodule update --init --recursive`.
-You will need to run `git submodule init` and `git submodule update` in this directory AND within the SFML\_GameEngine submodule.
+~~You will need to run `git submodule init` and `git submodule update` in this directory AND within the SFML\_GameEngine submodule.~~

 do
 ```